SirTebz/Restaurant-Web/README.md

 * **HTML5**: Structuring the content semantically.
 * **CSS3**: Styling the components with responsiveness in mind.

-The website is designed to provide visitors with an engaging experience, highlighting the restaurant's offerings and ambiance.
+The website is designed to provide visitors with an engaging experience, highlighting the restaurant's offerings.

 ## 🧾 Features